ekamau/bayesianTiterCalc/README.md

 <img src="man/figures/README-unnamed-chunk-2-1.png" width="100%" />

-Check if data is non monotonic, i.e., mortality of cell cultures increases with higher serum dilutions.
+Check if simulated data is non monotonic, i.e., mortality of cell cultures increases with higher serum dilutions.
 Non-monotonic data would show ‘accidental’ death or survival of cell cultures in between dilution levels.
 In the *table* output, ‘0’ and ‘1’ represents monotonic and non-monotonic data points, respectively.